- Who We Are

 Winters is a member of Alpha Kappa Alpha Sorority, The Links, Inc. and Unity Center of Light Church in Bowie, Maryland.

 Winters has two adult children.
 Her son, Joseph, is a graduate of Harvard, Duke and Princeton Universities.
-He is an assistant professor of religion at the University of North Carolina at Charlotte.
-Her daughter, Mareisha, is a graduate of Spelman College and Georgia Tech with bachelor’s degrees in Electrical Engineering and Computer Science and Masters degrees in Business Administration (MBA) and Information Systems.
+He is an an assistant professor of Religious Studies with a secondary position in the Department of African and African American Studies at Duke University in Durham, NC.
+Her daughter, Mareisha, is a graduate of Spelman College and Georgia Tech with bachelor’s degrees in Electrical Engineering and Computer Science and Masters degrees in Business Administration (MBA) and Information Systems from University of Maryland.
 She is the chief operating officer of The Winters Group.